International

 principles, should come to have a substantial independent

 income from their ownership of capital.
-If all really
+If all

-most importantly, the economic base that empowers
+properly addressed and, most importantly, the economic

 9.1 Benefits of binary economics